Healthy Back to School Habits

-Kids spend a big part of their day sitting in the classroom; help your children spend less time in front of the TV, computer, and video games—and more time having fun as a family.
+Kids spend a big part of their day sitting in the classroom, so you can help your children spend less time in front of the TV, computer, and video games—and more time having fun as a family—with these tips

 Turn off the TV during mealtime and talk with your children about what they learned in school that day.
 Families who eat together tend to eat healthier.